MGRM: Marriage equality

 On 28 October 2010, the Government of Malta announced that it was working on a Cohabitation Bill to regulate same-sex relationships, instead of a bill that recognised same-sex relationships at par with marriage.
 MGRM criticised this bill, pointing out that the proposed law "fails to attain even the minimal level of recognition acceptable".
 The bill did not include same-sex couples in the legal definition of "family" which meant that if a same-sex couple with children moved to Malta, the child would lose a legal parent, constituting a breach to children's rights and freedom of movement where EU citizens are concerned.
 The bill eventually failed to make it to law with the dissolution of Government in December 2012.

 A new Labour Party (Malta) Government launched a full Civil Unions bill which included same-sex couples within the definition of 'family' at the top of the agenda, a move welcomed by MGRM.
-The new government also dropped its objections to a long-standing court case through which it objected to the right of a post-op transgender woman to marry, a decision which Gabi Calleja described as approacing conformity to European law at least in so far as marriage is concerned.
+The new government also dropped its objections to a long-standing court case through which it objected to the right of a post-op transgender woman to marry, a decision which Gabi Calleja described as approaching conformity to European law at least in so far as marriage is concerned.
 The Civil Unions Bill was approved by Parliament in October 2013, and signed by the President Marie-Louise Coleiro Preca in April 2014.
 The delay was reportedly the result of the refusal of President George Abela to sign the law, which necessitated a change in President for the bill to become law.

 In September 2017, full Marriage Equality was reached with a new law that amended the Marriage Act to now also allow same-sex couples to marry.
 This means that couples in Malta now have a choice between civil unions or marriage.

 Gender identity

 In 2010, MGRM presented a document entitled "A Proposed Gender Identity Act" to the Maltese Government.
 The aim of the study was to propose a legal approach to transgender persons that builds upon Act XVIII of 2004 of the laws of Malta, which set up a procedure for the rectification of acts of birth and other personal documentation, to reflect gender affirmation.
 Notwithstanding this Act, several impediments still existed for transgender people, as exemplified by case of Joanne Cassar who was actively fighting a lengthy case in front of multiple courts in order to win the right to marry.

 MGRM's Gender Identity Act proposal formed the basis of a public consultation, which eventually became law in 2015 through the Gender Identity, Gender Expression And Sex Characteristics Act.
-TGEUdescribed the act as setting 'a new benchmark in Europe' through its 'respectful, comprehensive and yet practical aspirations'.
+TGEU described the act as setting 'a new benchmark in Europe' through its 'respectful, comprehensive and yet practical aspirations'.